Alpgul002/DSA210/README.md

 **FOLDER finaldata:**

 **birlestirilmisfinaldata.py** combines the two Excel tables into a cleaner dataset, producing train_data.xlsx.
-This dataset makes manipulation by machine-learning models much easier.**(train_data.xlsx)**
+This dataset makes manipulation by machine-learning models much easier.
+Note that in inpyb format (jupiter notebook) the excell data are shown seperated but in real excel file there are 4 columns showing, date, temperature, cloud cover and production value at same row.**(train_data.xlsx)**

 For data exploration I continued that a line-style histogram (i.e., line plots over time) would be the best, because daily sunshine, temperature, and energy-production values all vary continuously.
 The script **histogramtraindata.py** creates graph that includes plots of all three variables—temperature, cloud-cover, and daily energy production (kWh).
 Anyone viewing the chart can immediately understand how the variables relate to one another.